 Here is a video that shows the same process!

 On this dresser, a small amount of trim was chipped off of the structural frame below the drawer.

-- Press the mold into place until the bondo starts to harden.
+Smother Bondo onto the damaged trim and place the greased mold over the Bondo.
+Press the mold into place until the Bondo starts to harden.

 Note: If there isn’t another piece of trim that matches what you’re wanting to fix, there are a couple of things you can do.
 Either take off the trim completely to make a cohesive look, or find another piece of detail on the furniture that you like, and use that as a guide.

 On this table, part of the detail was chipped off.

 So we made a mold on the other side of the table leg, put an excessive amount of Bondo over the broken area, then squished the mold onto the table.

 We held the mold until it was firm, but not completely hard (about 4 minutes).
 Then we used a sharp utility blade to cut off the excess Bondo and form the Bondo even more into the shape we wanted.

 It’s best to do this quickly, and once the Bondo is just barely set.
 If you wait too long the Bondo will be too hard to cut.
 At that point sanding is the only option, and that’s a pain!